mohamedadel324/CyberXBytes/DDOS_PROTECTION.md

 1. Editing the configuration in `config/ddos.php`
 2. Setting environment variables in `.env`
 3. Modifying the middleware classes for more advanced logic
+4. Adding more paths to the excluded_paths list for endpoints that need special handling

+## Troubleshooting Timeouts

+If you're experiencing timeouts:

+1. Check if the endpoint is in the excluded_paths list
+2. Apply the 'extended-timeout' middleware to the route
+3. Increase the client-side Axios timeout for that specific request
+4. Consider optimizing the endpoint's database queries and processing